Asian Studies

 Spring.
 Credits: 4

-First Year Korean II is the second half of a two-semester introductory course.
+First Year Korean II is the second half of elementary Korean.
 It is designed to consolidate and solidify the language skills acquired in First Year Korean I and to continue developing students' proficiency in Korean speaking, listening, reading, writing, and culture.
-The course will continue to cover the foundations of Korean vocabulary, grammar, and pronunciation and how ethese can be used in context.
+The course will continue to cover the foundations of Korean vocabulary, grammar, and pronunciation and how these can be used in context.
 Students will also develop their ability to communicate about topics related to everyday events and situations.

 Applies to requirement(s): Humanities; Language